Reading is the best thing I’ve done to help myself progress professionally.

 Pacing yourself eliminates this problem.

 It allows you to give the essential topics equal attention.

 More importantly, when you spend less time on scannable books, you have more time to crawl through the heavier ones.

-Whenever you approach a book, determine your reading goals.
+Whenever you approach a new book, determine your reading goals ahead of time.
 Then plan your reading accordingly.

 This way you can comprehend more in less time.
-And stockpile in your brain only the essential and important ideas.
+And stockpile in your brain only the essential and vital ideas.

 What do you think about chapter pacing?
 Do you have any speed reading tips you can share?
 Drop a line in the comments below!